'TinTin' artwork sells for $1.1 million at auction | DW | 09.06.2019

 The other stories that followed, such as Tintin in America and Blue Lotus, were initially also published in black and white, but were reissued in color starting in the 1940s.
 They depict a smart, teenage Tintin traveling the world with his white dog Snowy, getting to the bottom of all sorts of mysteries.

-Tintin's creator, Georges Remi, under the nom de plume Hergé, combined well-researched plots in stories which ranged from swashbuckling adventures to political thrillers and science fiction.
-The stories used slapstick humor, sophisticated satire and political or cultural commentary to hook a young audience and hold them well into their teenage years.
+Tintin's creator, Georges Remi, under the nom de plume Herge, combined well-researched plots in stories which ranged from swashbuckling adventures to political thrillers and science fiction.
+The stories used slapstick humor, sophisticated satire and political and cultural commentary to hook a young audience and hold them well into their teenage years.

-Most of the old Tintin cover illustrations are on display at the Hergé museum in Louvain-la-Neuve, near the Belgian capital, according to a text in the Heritage Auctions catalogue.
+Most of the old Tintin cover illustrations are on display at the Herge museum in Louvain-la-Neuve, near the Belgian capital.

 The identities of seller and buyer of the drawing sold in Saturday's auction have not been released.
 Other Tintin works have also attracted big spenders to auction, with some surpassing $1.5 million.